mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: --throttle

   Expects a string like Threads_running=10.
-It will check the SHOW GLOBAL STATUS and if is higher, it will increase the sleep time between SELECT.
+It will check the SHOW GLOBAL STATUS and if it is higher, it will increase the sleep time between SELECT.
 If option is used without parameters it will use Threads_running and the amount of threads